 No – you only need QTS, which you achieve on successfully completing all university- and school-led training routes.
 The PGCE is an additional qualification you can gain alongside QTS.

 What are the benefits of gaining a PGCE?

 In addition to the increased confidence the academic training gives you, the PGCE is also an internationally recognised qualification.
 If you ever decide to teach in Scotland, Northern Ireland or other countries, it’s likely you’ll need an academic qualification such as a PGCE alongside QTS to register as a qualified teacher.

 Many courses that include a PGCE also carry Master’s-level credits.
 Usually, the maximum credits obtained from a PGCE is 60 Master’s-level credits.
 You should check with your chosen training provider about the amount of credits their course offers.

 How can I find and apply for PGCE courses?

-You can check if providers include a PGCE as part of their training when you search for courses on the UCAS Teacher Training site.
+You can check if providers include a PGCE as part of their training when you search for courses on the DfE search tool.
 Remember, the PGCE is available on both university-led training and school-led courses – so you should find plenty of training courses that offer a PGCE.
 Additionally, to teach as a qualified teacher in England you don’t need a PGCE, but a PGCE may prove helpful if you want to teach abroad, or may want to complete a Master’s in the future.